gmartinez1985/my-algorithm-notebook/categories/arrays-and-hashing/valid-anagram/README.md

 ---

 ## ❓ Problem statement

-Given an integer array `nums`, return `true` if any value appears more than once in the array, otherwise return `false`.
+Given two strings `s` and `t`, return `true` if the two strings are anagrams of each other, otherwise return `false`.

+An anagram is a string that contains the exact same characters as another string, but the order of the characters can be different.

 ---